ivitafra/flappy-bird/README.md

 5. Use the spacebar key on the keyboard to control the bird's upward movement.
 6. If the player collides, they can restart the game by pressing the ESC key.

-## Why This Project?

-- A great opportunity to enhance your fundamental Python programming skills.
-- An engaging and interactive way to dive into game programming.
-- A chance to practice game mechanics and using the Pygame library.

-## Contributions and Development

-If you're interested in contributing to this project, feel free to open a pull request.
-We welcome suggestions for adding new features, fixing bugs, or improving the overall experience.

 ## License

 This project is licensed under the Apache License 2.0.
 For more information, please refer to the `LICENSE` file.

----

-Challenge yourself to beat your own high score in Flappy Bird and enjoy the fun of this game!
-If you have any questions or feedback, don't hesitate to reach out.